freddywong/smiggles/README.md

 Be sure to check in now and again.
 Smiggles won't last long without you.

+Smiggles has yet to be released on the Google Play Store or the App Store.
+But you can easily set up your local environment to try it out on [iOS](https://github.com/freddywong/smiggles_ios) or [Android](https://github.com/freddywong/smiggles_android).
-Alternatively you can visit the [Smiggles site](https://smiggles-production.herokuapp.com/users/sign_in) to play straight away
+Alternatively you can visit the [Smiggles site](https://smiggles-production.herokuapp.com/users/sign_in) to play straight away.

 ## Prerequisites